yy502/inkscape-laserpecker/README.md

 In `gcode` directory, I have created some Gcode files to help you quickly test and find out the optimal power+speed settings for cutting or engraving your target material.

 * `engraving_test_p160-255,s500-800.txt`: Sweep across different power and speeds with small step sizes to help you map different engraving results to accurate Gcode settings (power,speed).
 * `cutting_test_p200-255,s70-400.txt`: This helps you to find the lowest possible setting that your material can be cut with.
-If even the highest setting (p255,s70) is unable to cut your meterial, consider cutting multiple times.
+If even the highest setting (p255,s70) is unable to cut your material, consider cutting multiple times.
 * `sample_result.jpg`: Test results on a recycled paper.

 In `misc` directory, there are several sets of `markers` files.
 Each set has the following files:
 * `.svg`: The SVG file of the markers.
-Open it with Inkscape and convert to Gcode with your choice of settings and test your LaserPecker's engravng distorsion and sizing.
+Open it with Inkscape and convert to Gcode with your choice of settings and test your LaserPecker's engraving distortion and sizing.
 * `.txt`: Gcode for the markers with speed=500 and power=200.
 This is MUCH faster than using a bitmap image to engrave the markers over the 100mm x 100mm area.
 * `.png`: PNG image of the markers only for quick preview.
-I do not suggest engravng this as it's MUCH slower than using Gcode.
+I do not suggest engraving this as it's MUCH slower than using Gcode.

 ## Experimental Extension for L1

 This extension helps you to utilise absolute Gcode coordinates and engrave over 200mm x 140mm area with L1 model.

-(to be updated...)
+However, the oversize engraving result has been inconsistent around the far ends.
+In my opinion it's not worth the hassle, so I have stopped working on this.
+There's a chance that LaserPecker will officially unlock this capability, if they manage to reduce distortion via their App.

 ## Credit
-This extension is based on [J Tech Laser Tool Plugin V 2_2 for inkscape 0.92](https://jtechphotonics.com/?page_id=1980) for laser engraving and cutting.
+This extension is based on [J Tech Laser Tool Plugin V 2_2 for Inkscape 0.92](https://jtechphotonics.com/?page_id=1980) for laser engraving and cutting.

 ## License